danh12151/flutter-dev-test/README.md

 This Flutter application is built according to the requirements of the Zumstart Screening Test, which is to implement a simple UI version from a Youtube Video demo.

 ## Demo Video
-This demo is captured on iOS Simulator iOS 15.5, iPhone SE (3rd Generation)
+This demo is captured on iOS Simulator iOS 15.5, iPhone SE (3rd Generation).
 ![](https://github.com/danh1215/FlutterScreeningTest/blob/master/demo.gif)